 Facilitate Faster Program Entry.
-Like many courts, the CCTC often has participants enter the program more than 50 days after their arrest.
-Interviewees indicated that there are several points from arrest to referral to entry that delay program entry.
-The team also suggested that it was hard to incentivize treatment court participation if individuals were not facing jail time, and this challenge has likely increased recently with criminal justice reform efforts.
-Keeping in mind that the sooner individuals needing treatment are connected to services, the better their outcomes are likely to be, the CCTC team may want to:
+Like many courts, the RCTC interviewees indicate that participants often enter the program much later than 50 days after their arrest.
+Timely entry into the program has likely been made more challenging due to delays in case processing due to the pandemic.
+Keeping in mind that the sooner individuals needing treatment are connected to services, the better their outcomes are likely to be, the RCTC team may want to: